-Munchkin Tails includes 168 cards, a custom six-sided die, and these rules.
+This game includes 168 cards, a custom six-sided die, and these rules.
 Three to six can play.
-You will need 10 tokens (coins, poker chips, doggie treats, whatever - or any gadget that counts to 10) for each player.
+You will need 10 tokens (coins, poker chips, whatever - or any gadget that counts to 10) for each player.

 SETUP

 Divide the cards into the Door deck and the Treasure deck.
 Shuffle both decks.
 Deal four cards from each deck to each player.